-For most of the desktop environment, the default appearance is not optimal, you get a light system with an ugly style 🙂
+For most desktop environments, the default appearance is not optimal and you get a light system with an ugly style.

-If you are not looking for performance only, you can try to install a theme
+If you are not looking for only performance, you can try to install a theme.

-If you are looking for new apps to try, you can also check my 17 recommend apps for Raspbian here
+If you are looking for new apps to try, you can also check my 17 recommend apps for Raspberry Pi OS here.